Take Your Daughter to Work Day (The Office): Plot

-Michael Scott (Steve Carell) is frustrated that Take Your Daughter to Work Day will force him to tone down his office antics.
-Toby Flenderson (Paul Lieberstein) and Stanley Hudson (Leslie David Baker) bring their daughters, Sasha (Delaney Ruth Farrell) and Melissa (Jazz Raycole) respectively, Kevin Malone (Brian Baumgartner) brings his fiancée's daughter, Abby (Haley Daniels), and Meredith Palmer (Kate Flannery) brings her son, Jake (Spencer Daniels).
-Pam Beesly (Jenna Fischer) is determined to befriend one child by the end of the day.
-She tries with Abby, who instead takes a liking to Jim Halpert (John Krasinski).
-Jim enlists Abby in helping him make sales, Sasha walks into Michael's office and plays with his toys, and after he jokes she becomes quite fond of him.
+Michael Scott is frustrated that Take Your Daughter to Work Day will force him to tone down his office antics, and says that he would never want to be a father.
+Toby Flenderson and Stanley Hudson bring their daughters, Sasha and Melissa respectively, Kevin Malone brings his fiancée's daughter, Abby, and Meredith Palmer brings her son, Jake.
+Because she is getting married soon and hopes to become a mother, Pam Beesly is determined to befriend one child by the end of the day.
+She tries with Abby (who instead takes a liking to Jim Halpert) and Melissa (who she inadvertently alienates by talking positively about her stepmother).
+Jim enlists Abby in helping him make sales.
+Sasha walks into Michael's office and plays with his toys, and after he jokes she becomes fond of him.

+Melissa persistently flirts with Ryan Howard, making him uncomfortable since Melissa is in 8th grade.
+Kelly Kapoor alerts Stanley to the situation.
+Misunderstanding, Stanley chews out Ryan for flirting with Melissa.

-Dwight Schrute (Rainn Wilson) begins to read one of his childhood horror stories to the children, but Michael enters and insists that he stop upsetting the kids.
-Michael shows the children and the office a video of him as a child (Jake Kalender) during an appearance on a kid's show, where he revealed his dream was to "get married and have 100 kids, so I can have 100 friends, and no one can say 'no' to being my friend."
-He retreats into his office when he realizes that he never came close to that dream.
-Toby talks to Michael, who decides to start online dating (with the user name "Little Kid Lover").
-After being tormented by Jake all day, Dwight upsets him with a childish insult, which quietly pleases Angela Martin (Angela Kinsey).
+Dwight Schrute begins to read one of his childhood cautionary tales to the children, but Michael orders him to stop upsetting the kids.
+Michael shows the children and staff a video of him as a child appearing on a kid's show, where he revealed his dream was to "get married and have 100 kids, so I can have 100 friends, and no one can say 'no' to being my friend."
+He retreats into his office when he realizes that he does in fact want to be a father, and has been unable to realize that dream.
+Toby talks to Michael, restoring his self-confidence, and he decides to start online dating (with the user name "Little Kid Lover").
+Dwight is tormented by Jake, shaming him in the eyes of Angela Martin, who believes men should be stern with children.
+Dwight upsets Jake with a childish insult, which quietly pleases Angela.
 Pam wins over Jake with the paper shredder.
-Jim leaves the office early to go on a date, to Pam's chagrin.
-Michael and Dwight end the party by singing "Teach Your Children".
+Jim gets out of a dinner invite from Abby by claiming he has a date, to Pam's chagrin.
+Michael and Dwight end the work day by singing "Teach Your Children".